deinstapel/cursive-multiplex/README.md

 let (mut mux, root_node)_= builder.build(cursive::views::TextView::new("Hello World!".to_string()));
 ```

-> With the MuxBuilder defaults are automatically set for controls of course you can still change them, have a look at the [docs]().
-TODO
+> With the MuxBuilder defaults are automatically set for controls of course you can still change them, have a look at the [docs](https://docs.rs/cursive-multiplex).

 ###  Adding views